 Animals of Halcyon

 While Glenbaer Farm, the home of Halcyon, is the living location of many horses and animals, listed below are several of the primary Halcyon-specific critters.
 Each animal has its own story, and has navigated its own challenges.
 Many horses are donated to Halcyon each year, with a significant number being placed in long-term free-lease homes, such that each horse can have his “own person,” without the risk of ever ending up in a rough situation.
+Likewise, this allows individuals and families to have horses without paying pricey (and often cost prohibitive) purchase prices.
 For the most recent updates and pictures, particularly with recent changes, please visit the Facebook page: Facebook.com/2019hhc

 Halcyon Horses